All Episodes

 It's a very special room.

-New York, this is the city where the entire Limbaugh phenomenon took shape in the heady years of 1988, 89, where Rush did his show from the same building, from the same floor as proud New York Limbaugh affiliate WABC.
+New York, this is the city where the entire Limbaugh phenomenon took shape in the heady years of 1988, 89, where Rush did his show from the same building from the same floor as proud New York Limbaugh affiliate WABC.

-Brought everybody up here circa 1995, came back again in 96, and Rush came in and sat down and was a guest on my show in Texas.
+And Rush came in and sat down and was a guest on my show in Texas.

 He was as gracious as you could ever want him to be.

-Every time I'm here, they're they're more than kind to let me drop the Twitter on you a couple of times.
+Every time I'm here, they're more than kind to let me drop the Twitter on you a couple of times.

-You can follow me at Mark Davis, M-A-R-K-D-A-V-I-S, Mark Davis, and you'll get my pronouncements and you know, goofy family pictures and things that occur to me in the middle of the night and you know tweeting during debates.
+You can follow me at Mark Davis, M-A-R-K-D-A-V-I-S, Mark Davis, and you'll get my pronouncements and, you know, goofy family pictures and things that occur to me in the middle of the night and, you know, tweeting during debates.

 But you know what you'll get this morning or this afternoon, whenever you're listening?

-Know what you'll get?
+You know what you'll get?

 Pictures of the room I'm in.